 How long does a background check take?

-A background check can get completed in a few minutes and can also take a few days based on the data sources and information requested.
-You will get all the details related to the background check process in this blog.
+A background check can get completed in a few minutes and can also take a few days based on the data sources and the information requested.
+You will get all the details related to the background check process in this intuitive guide.

 Background checks in a recruitment process make some applicants hesitate and some excited.

 Numerous individuals across the globe have a common question in mind, ‘how long does a background check take?’

 Here we have tried to answer the following questions regarding the background check process:

 - How long does a background check take for a job?